nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.5 List expected and actual time spent of all modules: `list` <a name="list"></a>
-Shows a list of the modules, their expected module workload, and the actual time spent for the specific week.
+Shows a list of all of your modules, their expected module workload,
+and the actual time spent you have spent on each of them for that specific week.

 Format: `list <week number>`